-It didn’t just happen.
+Portrait Photography doesn’t just happen.
 This quick, true story spells out exactly how this world-famous portrait was accomplished and will teach A LOT about how to be a successful photographer.

 Karsh was hired to do this portrait and knew he would have very little time to make the picture.
 He began by researching Churchill, taking notes on all of the Minister’s habits, quirks, attitudes and tendencies.

 When he finally got Churchill seated in the chair, with lights blazing, Churchill snapped “You have two minutes.
 And that’s it,

 Karsh asked the man to remove the cigar in his mouth.
 Churchill didn’t budge.
 Karsh knew he wouldn’t and, with a shutter release cable in hand, he walked up to the side of Churchill and yanked the cigar from his mouth.

 Church stiffened and growled SNAPwent the shutter and Karsh knew he had the portrait he wanted.
 Soon it became world famous.

 Karsh was successful because he researched his subject matter, knew his equipment (lights, camera, etc.) and knew what he wanted.

 Karsh’s portraits where renouned, amongst photographers, for his amazing lighting and few have duplicated his style.
 I tried in my studio, and like to believe I came close, but I couldn’t resist placing a “hair light” (coming from behind left) so I cannot claim I mastered Karsh’s style.
 But I do like the photo and so did the subject and that is all that matters.

 Notice that his eyes are not centered on the picture.
 You should try to avoid making the eyes centered – from top to bottom.
 It simply makes the viewer uncomfortable.
 See more about this below.